nagromLobo/legend-of-zelda-1st-dungeon/README.md

 * Use the **Arrow Keys** to move.

-* Unfortunatly we nevever made a way to close the game, so you'll have to take advantage of your operating system to do that, sorry!
+* •	Unfortunately we never made a way to close the game, so you'll have to take advantage of your operating system to do that, sorry!

 ### Credits

 Most of the credits to this go to the collecting of assets by the 370 staff.

-Most or all of the assets come from assets already acumulated by the staff or openly found online.
-We don't claim rights to any asset used in our recreation of the this little piece of Zelda.
+Most or all of the assets come from assets already accumulated by the staff or openly found online.
+We don't claim rights to any asset used in our recreation of this little piece of Zelda.